MicrosoftDocs/azure-docs/articles/search/search-get-started-portal.md

 + **Filterable**, **Sortable**, and **Facetable** determine whether fields are used in a filter, sort, or faceted navigation structure.
 + **Searchable** means that a field is included in full text search.
 Strings are searchable.
 Numeric fields and Boolean fields are often marked as not searchable.

 [Storage requirements](search-what-is-an-index.md#example-demonstrating-the-storage-implications-of-attributes-and-suggesters) can vary as a result of attribute selection.
-For example, **filterable** requires more storage, but **Retrievable** does not.
+For example, **filterable** requires more storage, but **Retrievable** doesn't.

 By default, the wizard scans the data source for unique identifiers as the basis for the key field. *Strings* are attributed as **Retrievable** and **Searchable**. *Integers* are attributed as **Retrievable**, **Filterable**, **Sortable**, and **Facetable**.